 Spending time undoing mistakes of the past in my region, I take time out in a number of great settings to mountain bike, hike, eat well, go on some day trips, and re-charge.
 Doing that alone or sharing it with others, helps me put in the long hours.

 + low water-use native plants first

-+ adapted, non-native plants if natives unavailable or won’t perform a needed task
++ adapted, non-native plants if natives unavailable or won’t function well

 That should make it clear that I’m not natives-only in landscapes and gardens.
-I’m limited by design options and especially one of the most outdated business mindsets on earth – the nurserys of our high desert towns.
+But I would be more of a plant purist if I could.
+I’m limited by design options and especially one of the most outdated business mindsets on earth – the nurseries of our high desert towns.
 This excerpt includes the best definition of a “native plant” I’ve seen –

 That’s from Rainwater Harvesting for Drylands and Beyond – Volume 1, by Tucson’s Brad Lancaster.
-It’s far more useful than confused ones actually dismissing the importance of conservation.
+It’s far more useful than confused ones dismissing conservation.
 Garden design strives to organize outdoor living spaces, so function and form dialogue nicely.
 Including where water needs to move from and to, and the plants that grow in either.

-Since my ecoregion has less diversity than his, my definition is broader…more like, low water-use native plant palette of indigenous vegetation found within about:
+Since my ecoregion has less diversity than Brad’s, my definition is broader…more like, low water-use native plant palette of indigenous vegetation found within about:

-Plants are materials but not just any material; plants convey an identity more than probably any landscape element or material, so find the best ones for the site and use well.
+Plants are materials but not just any material; plants convey a connection to place more than probably any landscape element or material, so find the best ones for the site and use well.